 9. Get a local SIM card

-When you’re traveling to a foreign country, especially if alone the access to maps is invaluable.
-When you’re alone and when there aren’t many English speakers around getting lost can be a bit scary.
+When you’re traveling to a foreign country, especially if you’re alone, the access to maps is invaluable.
+When you’re traveling solo and when there aren’t many English speakers around getting lost can be a bit scary.
 That happened to me in Hanoi.
 If you have the SIM card, not only you won’t get lost but you can also walk to the nearby sights and avoid paying for cabs or public transport.

 10. Avoid using the ATM

 If you’re withdrawing money from the ATM, commissions for using your card in a foreign country can be high.
 There’s a commission charged from your bank, and often there’s a commission charged by the ATM as well.
 Some banks will offer fee-free cards that you can use when abroad for a yearly fee.
-So search for the banks that provide this service in your country.
+Start by searching for the banks that provide this service in your country.

 11. Don’t exchange your money at the airport